A Visit to the CPSC Lab in 2003

 After a tour of the lab and a briefing from the staff, we had confidence in the validity of CPSC's helmet test results in that period.

 These photos were taken on June 13, 2003.
-CPSC has a whole new lab
+Since then CPSC has moved to a whole new lab